mprenditore/markdown-cv/index.md

 `2019/04 - 2021/04`
 __DevOps Architect (Lead)__, Arringo, Malta

-- Refactor the CI/CD utilising Ansible, Terraform and GitLab CI
+- Refactor the CI/CD utilizing Ansible, Terraform and GitLab CI
-- Optimise K8s deployment and resource allocation
+- Optimize K8s deployment and resource allocation
-- Maintain and optimise the existing infrastucture
+- Maintain and optimize the existing infrastructure
-- Create a new infrastructure on AWS from scratch where to migrate the old one
+- Create a new infrastructure on AWS from scratch via IaC where to migrate the old one
 - Setup monitoring
 - Coordinate work with developers to improve their workflow
-- Create and optimise docker images for CI/CD and developers
+- Create and optimize docker images for CI/CD and developers

 `2018/07 - 2019/03`
 __Senior DevOps Engineer__, JackpotJoy Group, Malta